Nitin1112/Drug-inventory/README.md

-# Drug Inventory and Supply Chain Tracking System\n\n## Installation and Running the Project
+# Drug Inventory and Supply Chain Tracking System

+## Installation and Running the Project

 Follow these steps to set up and run the project: